Shake It (EP): Promotion

-The promotions of title track "Shake It" started on June 25, 2015 on Mnet's M Countdown.
+The promotions of title track "Shake It" started on June 25, 2015, on Mnet's M Countdown.
 The song was also promoted on music shows The Show, Music Bank, Show!
 Music Core and Inkigayo.
 On July 2, Sistar won their first trophy award on M Countdown for "Shake It".
-They continue winning on July 3 on Music Bank, July 5 on Inkigayo, July 8 on Show Champion, and July 10th on Music Bank.
-They ended their promotions after promoting for a month.
+Their winning streak continued for the first part of July 2015: July 3 on Music Bank, July 5 on Inkigayo, July 8 on Show Champion, and July 10 on Music Bank.